quicwg/base-drafts/draft-ietf-quic-recovery.md

 the smoothed rtt.
-Specifically, the pacing rate is 2 times the congestion window divided by the smoothed RTT during slow start and 1.25 times the congestion window divided by the smoothed RTT during slow start.
+Specifically, the pacing rate is 2 times the congestion window divided by the smoothed RTT during slow start and 1.25 times the congestion window divided by the smoothed RTT during congestion avoidance.
 In order to fairly compete with flows that are not pacing, it is recommended to not pace the first 10 sent packets when exiting quiescence.

 ## Pseudocode